 Meal Exchange Program

 The program will begin on the Monday, three weeks prior to fall break, except during any recess period when contract meals are not served, and will end the Friday before House Parties weekend.
-All Department of Dining Services dining facilities participate in the program; the Center for Jewish Life, Butler, Forbes, Mathey, Rockefeller, Wilson, Whitman and the Graduate College.
+All Campus Dining facilities participate in the program; the Center for Jewish Life, Butler, Forbes, Mathey, Rockefeller, Wilson, Whitman and the Graduate College.
 (The 2 Dickinson Street and Brown co-ops are excluded from this program.)
 Participating clubs are identified prior to the implementation of the meal exchange program.
 The following regulations apply.

 - Meal exchanges are limited to Sunday dinner through Friday lunch.
 Other limitations may be imposed by the individual dining facilities.

 - The program accommodates one-for-one exchanges within a given month.
 (A dinner must be exchanged for a dinner, a lunch for a lunch, and a breakfast for a breakfast.)
 A charge is made to the host student if the exchange is not complete.